aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 16.md

 	Implemented with pass gates
 ### 4 Types of Tri-State Buffer
 ![[image-37.png|309x186]]
+## Tri-State Bus
+Multiple Tri-State Buffers, with outputs wired together Enable pins selected by decoder
+Using 1-hot encoding, only one input writes to the bus at a time
 # Regular Structures
 # Sequential Circuits
 # Basic Memory Elements - SR Latch